shiva-ajay/AI_Planet_/README.md

-# 🧠 GenAI Stack - No-Code AI Workflow Builder
+# 🧠 No-Code AI Workflow Builder

 GenAI Stack is a **low-code/no-code platform** to visually build, configure, and run intelligent workflows using LLMs, embeddings, knowledge bases, and vector search.
 Built for fast prototyping and production-ready use-cases.